 By now, I hope you’re thinking about your first 5 travel rewards credit cards from the options above.

-However, you cannot apply for all of them at once!
-In fact, Chase has become tougher on individuals with too many applications in a short window of time.
+However, you cannot try for all of them at once!
+In fact, the steps in this guide could easily play out over 12 months 0r more!
+Not to mention, Chase has become tougher on individuals with too many applications in a short window of time.
 In some cases, even shutting down their accounts altogether!

 - Consider the minimum spend on each credit card and what you can responsibly handle.
-There’s no point in applying for a card and not getting the bonus.
+There’s no point in opening a new card and not getting the welcome bonus.

-Follow the majority consensus in the data.
-Technically, an application strategy could look like this, but remember to play it safe!
+A beginning credit card strategy could look like this, but remember to play it smart!
 Don’t compare yourself to others and just do what you’re comfortable with.

-So, which travel rewards credit cards for beginners will you apply for?
-What tips do you have for beginners?
+So, which travel rewards credit cards for beginners are you interested in?

 Like this post?
 Please share it on social media using the share buttons below.